Tmmcmasters/SDEV-140-Python-Challenges/README.md

 This class was 8 weeks in length and each module(EX:M01) folder defines one week of coding assignments.

 The final week, week 8, consist of my final project.
 A typing test GUI created using Tkinter.
-You can also find this in seperate repository:
+You can find this in seperate repository:

 https://github.com/Tmmcmasters/SDEV140-Final-Project